stackb/bazel-stack-vscode/help/repositories.md

    delete the `output_base`.
 3. You have a non-standard location where you are persisting output bases, perhaps with the `--output_user_root` flag.
-To fix, configure the `feature.bzl.server.command` extension setting to include the flag `--repository_output_user_root=/path/to/output_user_root`.
+To fix, configure the `bsv.bzl.server.command` extension setting to include the flag `--repository_output_user_root=/path/to/output_user_root`.
 This will allow bzl to scan subdirectories of this location.
 4. A bug in Bzl that prevented it from finding your repositories.